grycap/oscar/docs/index.md

 ![OSCAR-logo](images/oscar3.png)

-OSCAR is a framework to efficiently support on-premises FaaS (Functions as a Service)for general-purpose file-processing computing applications.
+OSCAR is an open-source platform to support the event-driven serverless computing model for data-processing applications.
+It can be automatically deployed on multi-Clouds, and even on low-powered devices.
-It represents the porting to an on-premises scenario of the [SCAR framework](https://github.com/grycap/scar), which supports a [High Throughput Computing Programming Model](https://scar.readthedocs.io/en/latest/prog_model.html) to create highly-parallel event-driven file-processing serverless applications that execute on customized runtime environments provided by Docker containers run on AWS Lambda.
+It represents the porting to an on-premises scenario of the [SCAR framework](https://github.com/grycap/scar), which supports a [High Throughput Computing Programming Model](https://scar.readthedocs.io/en/latest/prog_model.html) to create highly-parallel event-driven data-processing serverless applications that execute on customized runtime environments provided by Docker containers run on AWS Lambda.